DFE-Digital/get-into-teaching-app/app/views/content/early-years-teaching-training.md

 The early years are critical in children’s development.
 As an early years practitioner you’ll work with young children up to the age of 5.
 You’ll use your knowledge and skills to help young children enjoy high standards of teaching and open their minds to new ideas every day.

-You’ll need to do ‘early years initial teacher training’ (EYITT) to achieve ‘early years teacher status’ (EYTS).
+You’ll need to do early years initial teacher training (EYITT) to achieve early years teacher status (EYTS).
 This will allow you to work in a nursery or early years setting.

 If you want to teach in a primary or secondary school then you will need to achieve qualified teacher status (QTS).
 [Find out more about training to teach primary and secondary pupils](/train-to-be-a-teacher).